jekyllrb-ko/jekyllrb-ko.github.io/_docs/plugins.md

 - [Fetch remote file content](https://github.com/dimitri-koenig/jekyll-plugins) by [Dimitri König](https://www.dimitrikoenig.net/): Using `remote_file_content` tag you can fetch the content of a remote file and include it as if you would put the content right into your markdown file yourself.
 Very useful for including code from github repo's to always have a current repo version.
 - [jekyll-asciinema](https://github.com/mnuessler/jekyll-asciinema): A tag for embedding asciicasts recorded with [asciinema](https://asciinema.org) in your Jekyll pages.
 - [Jekyll-Youtube](https://github.com/dommmel/jekyll-youtube)  A Liquid tag that embeds Youtube videos.
 The default emded markup is responsive but you can also specify your own by using an include/partial.
+- [Jekyll Flickr Plugin](https://github.com/lawmurray/indii-jekyll-flickr) by [Lawrence Murray](http://www.indii.org): Embeds Flickr photosets (albums) as a gallery of thumbnails, with lightbox links to larger images.

 #### 콜렉션